ComplexPlane/SMB2PracticeMod/README.md

 * A revised REL loader which serves as both a Gecko and ISO loader (not yet included)
 * A Super Monkey Ball 1 port of the REL loader (not yet included)

-**PistonMiner** for the [ttyd-tools](https://github.com/PistonMiner/ttyd-tools) framework, which provides everything you need to turn C++ into a .GCI savefile which can be loaded into the game at runtime.
+**PistonMiner** for the [ttyd-tools](https://github.com/PistonMiner/ttyd-tools) framework, which provides everything you need to turn C++ into a .GCI savefile which can be loaded into a Gamecube game at runtime.
 In addition, thanks very much for the detailed answers to my romhacking-related questions.

 **CraftedCart** for the substantial contributions to the Monkey Ball 2 decompile project, as well as the many large contributions to the Monkey Ball hacking and custom level scene on the whole.